OCA/py3o.template/docs/source/templating.rst

 mime_type (required)
     the image's file type.
 height (optional)
-    the desired height for the image. width (optional)
+    the desired height for the image (e.g. '1.3cm'). width (optional)
-    The desired width for the image. isb64 (optional)
+    The desired width for the image (e.g. '2.55cm'). isb64 (optional)
-    Whether the image data should be interpreted as base64-encoded bytes instead of raw bytes.
+    Whether the image data should be interpreted as base64-encoded bytes instead of raw bytes. keep_ratio (optional)
+    Whether the aspect ratio of the image should be kept.
+If you use keep_ratio=True (which is the default), you should use either the option 'height' or 'width' (using both doesn't make sense in this case).

 Use format functions
 ~~~~~~~~~~~~~~~~~~~~